mi-classroom/mi-web-technologien-beiboot-ss2025-fwehn/adr/01_framework_laravel.md

 **Chosen option:** **PHP + Laravel**, because it meets all functional requirements, leverages existing knowledge, and enables a quick project start.
 Laravel provides a complete framework with built-in solutions for authentication, routing, database integration, and API development.
-The documentation is extensive and the community is large, which further facilitates development.

 ## Consequences